Storing values with the useRef hook

 }

-It would get end up getting re-initialized each time the component renders.
+The renderCount value would keep getting re-initialized each time the component renders, and reset to 0.
 If you use a ref, the value you store in it will persist between renders of your component.

 What about if I define the variable outside of the component?

-If you initialize the value outside of your component, this value will be global to all instances of Component.
+If you initialize the value outside of your component like this:

 let renderCount = 0;